biohazard999/Xenial.Framework/docs/guide/README.md

 #### Focused

-Features are developed with years of experience, solving most (ERP) development challenges at it's core.
+Features are developed with years of experience, solving most (LOB) development challenges at it's core.

 ## Key Concepts